 Albert Park Lake, Albert Park VIC, Australia

 Located only three kilometres from the city, you can watch the superb sunrise here.
-Early morning witness to this spectacular view are the fitness enthusiasts, joggers, dog owners, and other early walkers.
-Albert Park includes sporting facilities, a gymnasium, an aquatic centre and a golf course, and the lake is popular for water sports such as rowing.
+Early morning witnesses to this spectacular view are fitness enthusiasts, joggers, dog owners, and other early walkers.
+Albert Park includes sporting facilities, a gymnasium, an aquatic center, and a golf course, and the lake is popular for water sports such as rowing.
 Albert Park also holds the Australian Grand Prix in March.
-The lake is lined with palm trees, and at dawn, early risers can see the sky tinted with a pink haze.
+The lake is lined with palm trees, and early risers can see the sky tinted with a pink haze at dawn.

-One thing you need to note is that to watch beautiful sunrise at all of these five places you need to get up early.
-Getting up early is not difficult if you make up your mind to do so.
-Remember the proverb early to bed early to rise makes a man healthy wealthy and wise.
-So go for the deal to watch this nature’s creation.
+One thing you need to note is that to watch a beautiful sunrise at all of these five places, you need to get up early.
+Getting up early is not difficult if you decide to do so.
+Remember the proverb, "Early to bed, early to rise makes a man healthy, wealthy, and wise."
+So go for the deal and watch nature’s creation.